fundamelon/terminal-game-tutorial/part3/README.md

 ## 3.2 Code Overview
 Before we can make use of our objects, we must learn how our object classes work.
 ### 3.2.1 ObjectField.h
-The ObjectField file contains our `ObjectField` and `SpaceObject` classes. `SpaceObject` holds the x and y position of the object. `SpaceObject` is able to store and remove an object as well as update it's y position.
+The `ObjectField.h` file contains our `ObjectField` and `SpaceObject` classes. `SpaceObject` holds the x and y position of the object. `SpaceObject` is able to store and remove an object as well as update it's y position.
+Below we can see what our `ObjectField.h` file looks like.
 ```c++
 #ifndef SPACEOBJECT_H
 #define SPACEOBJECT_H